Capital Partners Certified Development Company logo

 United Way Center for Financial Stability offers free financial coaching, credit counseling, tax preparation, and resource referrals across three Miami-Dade County locations to help working families achieve financial independence.

-Best for: Working families and individuals in Miami-Dade County struggling with the rising cost of living and financial instability, People seeking to improve credit scores and develop debt reduction strategies with expert guidance
+Profile signals: Working families and individuals in Miami-Dade County struggling with the rising cost of living and financial instability, People seeking credit-score context to review and develop debt reduction strategies with guidance context

 Financial Wellness Guides